When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 Does tinnitus actually get worse at night?

 Tinnitus doesn't usually get physically louder at night.
-It becomes more noticeable because environmental noise drops and your brain has fewer competing signals to process.
-Research from the University of Oxford suggests a relationship between sleep stages and tinnitus-related brain activity β€” as deep sleep pressure decreases through the night, tinnitus signals may reassert themselves.
-Sound therapy addresses this by maintaining gentle background sound.
+It becomes more noticeable because environmental noise drops and the brain has fewer competing signals to process.
+Sound therapy addresses this by maintaining gentle background sound through the night.

 Can I use the app during Zoom or Teams meetings?